marfikus/git-test/README.md

 # git-test

-this is my training ground for working with git and github
+This is my training ground for working with Git and GitHub

 ---